 Common Asthma Symptoms in Runners

 Common symptoms of EIB may begin during or soon after running, lasting for an hour or longer if left untreated.

-The symptoms hit five to ten minutes after exercise ends and often go away on their own within an hour of rest.
+The symptoms may appear five to ten minutes after exercise ends and often go away within an hour of rest.

 Some of these include: